jaimeluc/prueba-inditex/README.md

 You can also try the application by entering SwaggerUI: http://localhost:8080/swagger-ui/index.html

 ## Design Patterns

+Below I briefly present and explain the patterns that I have used and the advantages that have led me to choose them:

 * **Hexagonal Pattern**: The hexagonal pattern helps us to have maintainable, scalable and testable code.
 It is included in clean architectures, which separate business logic from infrastructure.